TourBySpot

 Stories, Fun Facts & Local Details

-• The Bull's Testicles: Inside the Galleria Vittorio Emanuele II, there's a mosaic of a bull on the floor of the central octagon.
-Legend says that spinning on the bull's testicles with your heel brings good luck, a tradition often observed by tourists.
+• The Bull's Superstition: Inside the Galleria Vittorio Emanuele II, on the mosaic floor of the central octagon, there is a depiction of a bull.
+Local tradition holds that spinning three times on its reproductive organs with your right heel brings good luck.

 Visitor Perspective